 The compensation program is designed to provide a balanced mix of salary, annual incentive compensation, and long-term incentive compensation, the realisation of which depends upon actual performance against a range of performance metrics.
-The mix of types of compensation is not overly weighted toward a single form of compensation, and is not designed to encourage short-term financial results or unbalanced operational execution.
+The mix of types of compensation is not overly weighted toward a single form of compensation and is not designed to encourage short-term financial results or unbalanced operational execution.
 This structure is intended to promote the pursuit of long-term financial performance, enterprise-wide prudent risk management, and stewardship of capital.

-Long-term incentive compensation is offered to align management and shareholder interests, and is an important tool for talent attraction, motivation and retention.
-The Group's long-term plan currently mainly consists of (i) Restricted Stock Units ("RSUs"), that generally vest over a three-year term based on continued service, and (ii) Performance Stock Units ("PSUs", together with RSUs, "LTI").
+Long-term incentive compensation is offered to align management and shareholder interests and is an important tool for talent attraction, motivation, and retention.
+The Group's long-term plan currently primarily consists of (i) Restricted Stock Units ("RSUs") that generally vest over a three-year term based on continued service and (ii) Performance Stock Units ("PSUs", together with RSUs, "LTI").
 The PSU awards are subject to underwriting performance vesting requirements and have been issued only to certain senior executives.
 Any LTI granted may be subject to certain conditions as determined by the Parent Compensation and Personnel Committee and the Parent Board on an annual basis.

 Long-term compensation also includes an employee compensation plan known as the Value Appreciation Pool ("VAP").
 The VAP is intended to align long-term Group and shareholder interests by rewarding employees with a percentage of any goodwill value created between the December 1, 2020 VAP inception date and either a trigger event or plan maturity on November 30, 2025.
+With effect from March 10, 2023, the Company revised the VAP to include an underpin, such that if the ratio of the Company's estimated fair market value to GAAP shareholders' equity on the trigger event date is less than 1.15, the value of the award will be calculated with reference to a minimum price/ book ratio of 1.15 in order to provide for a minimum payment in respect of the award.
 All current and future employees are eligible to participate.

-Compensation for directors of the Parent Board is comprised of a mixture of share and cash awards, and share awards may constitute up to 100% of a director's compensation at their election, in accordance with established policies approved by the Parent Board.
-The executive directors of Hamilton Re do not receive compensation for their services.
+Compensation for directors of the Parent Board is comprised of a mixture of share and cash awards, while share awards may constitute up to 100% of a director's compensation at their election, in accordance with established policies approved by the Parent Board.
+The executive directors of Hamilton Re and other Subsidiaries do not receive compensation for their services.